veltwerk/Bulk-Archive-Teams/README.md

 Run the script without any parameters.
 It will show a popup (powershell 5.1) or a browser tab to log onto graph and then again, to log onto exchange online.

 It will ask you to enter a search term that will be used to filter on the _mailNickname_.
-When Veldwerk creates classTeams for a schoolyear, we allways put the schoolyear in the mailNickname of the team/group; `VBS-**2526**-H3A-NE`
+When Veldwerk creates classTeams for a schoolyear, we allways put the schoolyear in the mailNickname of the team/group.
+For example: search on "2526" to retrieve teams like: `VBS-2526-H3A-NE`

+It will ask you to show only class Teams; default = **yes**.
+It will filter to only show teams with `Visibility = HiddenMembership'.
+In most tenants; only the educational teams, i.e. teams with a class notebook and other edu apps, have visibility set to hide members.

+The script will ask if you want to remove all members from the selected teams; default = **no**.

+_In large tenants with 500+ teams, it takes a while to retrieve all the teams._

+You are presented with a gridView where you can filter (if running on powershell 5.1.) to find the teams you need to archive.
+Click on `OK` to start the process.